techies23/Inactive-Logout/README.md

 ## Inactive Logout

+### THIS REPOSITORY IS NO LONGER MAINTAINED AS INACTIVE LOGOUT HAS SWITCHED TO REACT VERSION.
+REPOSITORY TO INACTIVE LOGOUT IS UNAVAILABLE AT THE MOMENT.
+THIS IS HERE FOR STUDY PURPOSE ONLY.

 Welcome to the **Inactive Logout WordPress plugin** repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development.

 If you are not a developer, please use the [Inactive Logout plugin page](https://wordpress.org/plugins/inactive-logout/) on WordPress.org.